Program Information | Educational Programs

 Continuing education offers high interest general education courses though personal enrichment, development, and post-secondary learning activities.
 The Office of Correctional Education provides two types of continuing education: eLearning and Lifelong Learning.

 eLearning is a formalized teaching and learning system specifically designed to be carried out remotely through the use of electronic communication.
 It is also referred to as distance learning or digital learning. eLearning is not constrained by geographic considerations; it offers opportunities in situations where traditional classroom education is difficult.
-Offender-students with scheduling problems can benefit because eLearning allows for more flexibility and can be delivered virtually anywhere.
+Inmate-students with scheduling problems can benefit because eLearning allows for more flexibility and can be delivered virtually anywhere.

-Offender-students may be eligible to earn Milestone Completion Credit(s) in accordance with the California Code of Regulations Title 15.
+Inmate-students may be eligible to earn Milestone Completion Credit(s) in accordance with the California Code of Regulations Title 15.